Exploring the Algarve

 Stay in a villa

 If you’ve never stayed in a villa before (and I hadn’t until this time last year), once you have you’ll never want to go back to staying in a hotel/self-catering apartment again.
 If you’re into super-chilled-out holidays then this is the accommodation for you.
 And what is a holiday for, if not for chilling?
-There’s no up at the crack of dawn to fight for sunbeds with the other holidaying nations (insert stereotypical sunbed reserving country here), there’s no set meal times that you need to be ready for and there are certainly no splashing kids in the pool – unless you bring them with you of course!
+There’s no up at the crack of dawn to fight for sunbeds with the other holidaying nations (insert stereotypical sunbed reserving country here), there are no set meal times that you need to be ready for and there are certainly no splashing kids in the pool – unless you bring them with you of course!

 It’s a home away from home where you have your own space to do exactly what you please in.
 Villas are almost always remote and private, so you have nobody spying on you when you’re sunbathing and no need to feel self-conscious.
 The only noise we heard this year was the sound of the bells on the goats as they were herded past to their field – bliss.
+We decided to use Rental Cloud (or another similar company), to book our villa and it was so easy to do!
+I doubt I’ll ever stay in a hotel again.
+Villas seriously are the way forward!

 The downside of a villa is that, because of its remoteness, you will almost certainly need a car and this means braving the Portugese roads and other drivers.
 They appear to always be in a hurry, doing at least 20KPH more than you, even if you’re slightly breaking the speed limit and are very impatient at traffic lights, giving you all of half a second to set off before you are met with a cacophony of beeping horns.
 We were around a 40 minute walk away from Albufeira which we tackled a couple of times but luckily we had my dad as the designated driver.

 We got our villa through Villa Plus who also booked our flights and car hire as part of one of their packages.
+Even if you don’t get car hire included in your package, you can use something like eurocar to sort out all of your transport needs.

 Go off the beaten track